MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Configure this policy to decide whether WAM is used for authentication in Google Chrome on Windows 10 RS1 and RS2.
+  Configure this policy to decide whether WAM is used for authentication in Microsoft Edge on Windows 10 RS1 and RS2.

 If you enable this setting, WAM will be used in the authentication flow on Windows 10 RS1 and RS2.